Echo: "Shinies", sir?

 - Boom, Headshot!: Rex takes out four commando droids this way the disguised one, the one that opens the door, and the first two he shoots when they storm the control room.

 - Dwindling Party: Domino Squad.
 In order of death, Droidbait is the first to be killed by the invading Separatist droids, Cutup is eaten alive by a Rishi eel, and Hevy is forced to pull a Heroic Sacrifice when the bomb's remote has a malfunction.
-Only Echo and Fives survive.
+Only Echo and Fives survive the events in this episode.

 - Facepalm: Cody does this in response to Rex's plan to get the door opened by impersonating a commando droid:[facepalming] "This is never gonna work."